-6.1.01 Steward Certification Training
+- 6.1.01 Steward Certification Training - (a) Eligibility:

-(a) Eligibility:

-Only active members in good standing in Local 1000 are eligible for certification as stewards.
+Only active members not on probation and in good standing in Local 1000 are eligible for certification as stewards.

 Members who wish to be certified must complete the Leadership Apprentice Program for Stewards (LAPS).